wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * Although the situation on Zanzibar has been less dear, the present leadership there, as  President  Nyerere indicated during his visit, is seeking to counter the worst effects of a violent **revolution** and reactions to years of abuse which stemmed from foreign domination including the slave traffic centred on the island of Zanzibar.

 * (a) It is estimated that about 5,000 persons died on Zanzibar during the **revolution** of January 1964, mounted by both Africans and Arabs against the Sultan's Government.

+* It is interesting to quote here from a book entitled 'The Quiet **Revolution** ' written by  Dr Cairns,  the  Deputy  Prime Minister, in 1972.

+* He wrote:
+**Revolution** in an advanced capitalist country can become a possibility only if there is a serious economic crisis.

+* In my maiden speech on 23 February I spoke about the Post Industrial **Revolution**' or, to use two alternative names, the 'Post Service **Revolution**' or the 'Information Society'.

 * This development occurred at the time of the industrial **revolution**.